Justin Baldoni: Career

+2004–2018: Early roles and Jane the Virgin

+Baldoni made his acting debut in the soap opera The Young and the Restless in 2004.
 In 2008, Baldoni wrote, produced, and directed his first music video that was selected and won him his first "Audience Choice Award" at Dawn Breakers International Film Festival.

-In 2012, Baldoni created a digital documentary series, My Last Days, a show about living – as told by the dying.
-The show eventually became one of the most-watched documentary series' streamed online.
+In 2012, Baldoni created a digital documentary series, My Last Days, a show about living—as told by the dying.
+The show eventually became one of the most-watched YouTube documentary series streamed online.
 The second season of My Last Days aired on CW and third season was released in the winter of 2018.
 On the heels of that success Baldoni founded Wayfarer Entertainment, a digital media studio focused on disruptive inspiration.
 In December 2018, Baldoni spoke at the annual End Well Symposium about why he believes that thinking about our death can help us live better.

-From 2014 to 2019, Baldoni played Rafael Solano in the CW show Jane the Virgin.
-In May 2016 he launched a time-lapse video app for pregnant women and new mums called Belly Bump.
+From 2014 to 2019, Baldoni played Rafael Solano in the CW satirical telenovela Jane the Virgin starring opposite Gina Rodriguez.
+In May 2016 he launched a time-lapse video app for pregnant women and new moms called Belly Bump.
+In 2018 he played a young Barry Minkow in the crime drama Con Man, directed by Bruce Caulk.

-In July 2017, Variety announced that Baldoni was developing a male talk show through his media company Wayfarer Entertainment.
-The show, entitled Man Enough, is described as a disruptive panel series that explores what it means to be a man today.
-In an interview, Baldoni described the reason he created the show.
-"Man Enough really came about because I wanted to take a dive into what it really means to be a man, and this question of 'do we have it right?'"
-The show includes prominent men like Matt McGorry and Javier Muñoz.
-In August 2017, TED announced Baldoni would be a speaker at the annual TEDWomen Conference.